harry-gibson/ArcGIS-Weighted-Voronoi-Diagram/README.md

 points based solely on distance, the distance is divided by some numeric attribute provided with the point data.

+This version of the code implements the core algorithm in optimised and multithreaded C (generated from Python via the Cython library) and as such runs many times faster than the original version.

 ## Parameters/Usage

 All parameters are required.